masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

 ## Q: Do CTOs need to know the frontend and backend?

-Contrary to common belief, nobody expects from a CTO to be a jack of all trades (and, effectively, master of none).
+Contrary to common belief, nobody expects a CTO to be a jack of all trades (and, effectively, master of none).
 Instead, as a CTO, you must accept there are people smarter than you.
 It’s your job to find people and know how to work with them.
 For example, do CTOs need to know the frontend and backend?

 **Przemysław Królik:** No, they don’t.
 Actually, it would also be quite impossible to be proficient at both – and be a CTO on top of that.
-The thing is being a CTO is about understanding technology more than it is about an in-depth knowledge of CSS, database engines, etc.
+The thing is, being a CTO is about understanding technology more than it is about an in-depth knowledge of CSS, database engines, etc.

 Of course, at some point in my life, I had to know it all – frontend and backend.
 I used to be a full stack developer at my second job, which allowed me to gain huge experience.
 But I know in the long run it doesn’t allow you to learn as much as when you’re focused on a single area and that’s why I focused mostly on the backend.